Natalie Walker on Guns!

 Fast opinions come and go.
 Here are the slow facts.

-Reasonable Christianity, inspiration, apologetics, and The Gospel of Jesus Christ
+inspiration, musings, observations, humor, apologetics, and The Gospel of Jesus Christ

 Christians and Patriots spreading the truth